irisgau/irisgau.github.io/docs/_posts/2024-10-20-taiwan-green-island.markdown

   * Swim caps are required at the Gaya Hotel pool and Zhaori Hotsprings, which is a cultural norm in Taiwan.
   * At the hotel, no one seemed to check.
 At the hotsprings, they checked, and sold cheap ones at the entrance.

+# Must-Dos
+* You must loop around the full island at least once! 🛵
+* Go snorkeling 🤿 (scuba diving is also recommended here, which we didn't do this time around)
+* Have mango shaved ice 🥭🍧🤤
+* Stargaze on the hill above Zhaori Hotsprings 🌌

 # Costs (per person)

 | Expense | Cost (USD) |